faisaljina/salamander-island/README.md

 Again, where salamander colours are different, there is no convergence between colours in mod3.

 This exhausts all meeting possibilities, and shows there is no possibility of convergence between quantities of each colour in mod3.
 With this being the case, it is impossible for all to reach 0 (mod3).
-This means that there can never be 30 Red salamanaders.
+This means that there can never be 30 Red salamanders.

 However, 29R is possible, with 0B and 1G.
 This maintains the count structure in mod3 as this would be 2R, 0B, 1G (mod3).